 - At least 18 years of age

-- Able to independently provide self-care (e.g. the ability to get up and down off the mats, shower, use the restroom and dress oneself independently)
+- Able to independently provide self-care (e.g., the ability to get up and down off the beds, shower, use the restroom and dress independently)

-- Free of highly contagious medical conditions (e.g. Tuberculosis, ringworm, chicken pox, whooping cough, measles)
+- Free of highly contagious medical conditions (e.g., Tuberculosis, ringworm, chicken pox, whooping cough, measles, COVID-19)

 - Able to comply with shelter policies and procedures